Simple WordPress website guide

 Having reliable, managed hosting is important.
 If you’re running a business, you can’t afford for your site to go down for a few hours or for pages to load slowly.

 Choose a hosting provider who offers one-click WordPress installation.
-Siteground is a good option for smaller sites (pricing starts at $3/month).
+Siteground is a good option for smaller sites.
 After you sign up for a hosting plan, your host will take you through a few steps to set up your website.

 Register your domain name

-Your domain name is your website’s address (e.g. https://companyname.org or https://yourname.com).
+Your domain name is like your site’s home address (e.g. https://yoursite.com).
 You need a domain name so people can access your website by typing your address into their browser’s URL bar.
 Choosing the right name is important so give it some thought.

 To keep it simple, choose a host that includes domain names with their plans or sells domain names for an annual fee.
-Alternatively, you can buy a domain name from companies such as Hover.com and Namecheap.com and then transfer it to your host.
+Alternatively, you can buy a domain name from a company such as Hover.com or Namecheap.com, and then transfer it to your host.
 Just don’t forget to renew your name before the end of your term (yearly or other) so your domain name registrar doesn’t put it back up for sale!

 Install an SSL certificate on your site